Primary

 Practical Strategies for use at Home

-• Evidence-based practical strategies for supporting students and parents at home.• The importance of a parent/teacher partnership approach.
+• The importance of a parent/teacher partnership approach.

 • The 6 ‘F-words’ – Function, family, fitness, fun, friends and future.